Keying-sky/auto_diff_pkg/README.md

 # C1 Coursework
-### Keying Song
+### Keying Song (ks2146)

-In this coursework, a Cython package named 'dual_autodiff_x' which performs forward-mode automatic differentiation was created step by step.
+In this coursework, a Cython package named `dual_autodiff_x` which performs forward-mode automatic differentiation was created step by step.

 ## Declaration
 No auto-generation tools were used in this coursework except for generation of BibTeX references.